fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 Level Two is broken up into four quadrants: the northeast where you come down from above, the north-central where High Priest Kavilor's chambers are, the labyrinth in the northwest, and the southern half.
 You start in the northeast in the center of a spiral.
 Wind your way to the outer ring where doors surround you and you'll find plenty enough fights to keep you occupied for as long as you like.
 Just don't accidentally take the one-way door in the northeast corner.

-Note that this is a step up in [difficulty](#dungeon-difficulty) from Level One, which is one reason I recommend coming down here to grind.
+Note that this is a step up in [difficulty](#dungeon-difficulty) from Level One, which is one reason it's such a good place to grind.
 The loot's pretty good, too: Mithril everything, Shield Staves for your mages, significant weapon upgrades, and even the odd Shield Ring.
 Grind here long enough and you should get major equipment upgrades for your entire party.
-But you'll also run across several *groups* of Blue Dragons, who can decimate a party in one round.
+But you'll also run across several *groups* of Blue Dragons who can decimate your party in one round with their breath weapon.

-Visiting (and killing) High Priest Kavilor isn't required, but you do want the clue that's just beyond his chambers.
+Visiting (and killing) High Priest Kavilor isn't actually required, but you do want the clue that's just beyond his chambers.
 Take the one-way door north from (19,17) and follow the long, winding hallway around.
 It ends in a door and an anti-magic zone which will cancel your Ybarra's Mystic Shield (but not your light spells, at least).
 On the far side of the door is a warning and a 3x3 room that is chock-full of traps.
 Re-cast *M3:MYSH* (or *M7:YMCA*), blow a few *C1:TRZP* spells, and take the **south** door.
 This drops you into a winding hallway full of Darkness.
 Fortunately there's only one way out at the end, and Priest Kavilor is on the other side.

 > You have entered the living chambers of Bashar Kavilor, the High Priest.
 He screams, "Infidel!
 Face now the wrath of a servant of the Mad One!"
 >